 Why going plant-based feels so hard

+The problem with most approaches is that they push you to flip your whole life upside down overnight.
 But when you try to change everything at once, you basically have to be perfect or the whole thing falls apart.
 That kind of all-or-nothing pressure doesn't work for most people.
-You might make it a few weeks, maybe even a few months, but it rarely lasts.
+You might make it a few days, maybe even a few weeks, but it rarely lasts.

 That’s not a quick fix situation.

-Why this approach works better
+Why my approach works better

 I’ve found that it really comes down to six things...